damianfoxart/commonground/docs/structure.md

 - Player agency is expressed through:
     - What they create
     - What they transport
     - Where they choose to release or overload

+  ##6.10 Restoration Mini-Game System: Abstract Interaction Types

+(Used for fauna summoning, sentient calling, aquifer purification, etc.)

+* Pattern Replication (Simon-style)
+* Timing Window (active stillness timing)
+* Hold-and-Release (breath control input)
+* Rotating Dial Alignment
+* Memory Grid (brief reveal, then input)
+* Rhythm Matching (low-intensity DDR-style)
+* Stability Balance (keep meter within bounds)
+* Hidden Object Micro-Scan
+* Sequence Elimination (identify intruding element)
+These systems align with the musical instruments of the Museum.

 **7\.
 Settlement & Structure Systems (Stonehaven)**

 **How the village grows**